 County Court Forms N5 & N119.

-For a copy of the County Court Forms N5 & N119 landlords can go here
+For a copy of the County Court Forms N5 & N119 landlords

 Form N5 summons for possession of a residential investment property.
 One copy should be completed for the court and one copy for each defendant.
 The landlord should complete both the claimants and defendants names in full.

 Form N119 Particulars of claim for possession in cases of non-payment of rent (this does not need to be completed where possession is not sought on the grounds of rent arrears).
 The landlord should complete one copy for the court and one for each defendant.
 Paragraph 3b of the form N119 can be used by the landlord to add further grounds for possession other than for rent arrears.
 The landlord should always give the court as much information as possible.
 The landlord should note that they as the claimant can claim interest on rent arrears at the prevailing bank rate from the date that shortfall occurred.

 The relevant form(s) are then sent together with the appropriate court fee to the county court.
 The landlord should always check with the court which are the correct forms and how much the fee is as both are subject to periodic change.